dart-archive/www.dartlang.org/src/site/codelabs/ng2/index.markdown

 <aside class="alert alert-info" markdown="1">
 **Note:**
-This code lab works with any IDE or editor, but the instructions assume that you're using WebStorm.
+While you can use any IDE or editor for Dart development, these instructions assume that you're using WebStorm.
+Alternate instructions are provided for some of the steps, though these are not as detailed.
 </aside>

 </div>